kaz-Anova/StackNet/README.md

 --- | ---
-sparse  | True if the data to be imported are in sparse format (libsvm) or dense (false) has_head   | True if train_file and test_file have headers else false model | name of the output model file. pred_file | name of the output prediction file. train_file | name of the training file. test_file | name f tohe test file. output_name | prefix of the models to be printed per iteration.
+sparse  | True if the data to be imported are in sparse format (libsvm) or dense (false) has_head   | True if train_file and test_file have headers else false model | Name of the output model file. pred_file | Name of the output prediction file. train_file | Name of the training file. test_file | Name f tohe test file. output_name | Prefix of the models to be printed per iteration.
 This is to allow the Meta features of each iteration to be printed.
-Defaults to nothing. test_target | true if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false Threads | number of models to run in parallel.
-This is independent of any extra threads allocated from the selected algorithms. e.g. it is possible to run 4 models in parallel where one is a randomforest that runs on 10 threads (it selected). metric | Metric to output in cross validation for each model-neuron. can be logloss, accuracy or auc (for binary only) stackdata | True for restacking else false seed | integer for randomised procedures folds | number of folds for re-usable kfold
+Defaults to nothing. test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false Threads | Number of models to run in parallel.
+This is independent of any extra threads allocated from the selected algorithms. e.g. it is possible to run 4 models in parallel where one is a randomforest that runs on 10 threads (it selected). metric | Metric to output in cross validation for each model-neuron. can be logloss, accuracy or auc (for binary only) stackdata | True for restacking else false seed | Integer for randomised procedures folds | Number of folds for re-usable kfold

 ### Parameters' File